 The legal definition of “bank fraud” under federal law in Nevada prohibits someone from knowingly executing a “scheme or artifice” to either:

 - obtain any of the money or other property under the custody of a financial institution by false pretenses.

 In short, it is illegal to intentionally deprive a bank of its assets by fraudulent means.
-Note that bank fraud is different than the federal crime of bank robbery in Nevada, which involves a physical taking and carrying away.
+Note that bank fraud is different than bank robbery, which involves a physical taking and carrying away.
 Bank fraud may be conducted without ever going into a bank and with no violence.
 This is why bank fraud is called a “white-collar crime.”